Sunday, December 11, 2016

 Urine and blood, apparently.
 Is the coyote sick?

 Many parts of Somme Woods have large numbers of downed logs.
 The coyotes like to use our trails, but their tracks often detour over to logs to check for hiding food.
-(We also found old brush piles, that some people would say should have been burned long ago, and other people would say should be retained for wildlife.
-But we saw no tracks around any of them, not rabbit, not mouse, not coyote.)

 This cutie-pie "played possum" while Eriko Kojima slowly moved in to take this photo

-We quickly and quietly moved away to let it be.
+from about a foot away.
+Then we quickly and quietly moved away to let it be.

 This downed and sectioned snag is a casualty of November's prescribed fire.
 It had been in flames, and the burn crew cut it down to put it out.
 (A standing burning snag is nearly impossible to extinguish.)
-Letting it burn would have been best, ecologically, but the spectacle was visible from a busy road, and complaints would have been a major headache.
+Letting it burn would have been best, ecologically, but the spectacle was visible from a busy road, and complaints would have been a headache.
 Old dead trees are good habitat and good for the woods.
 We try to protect them by raking around them before burns.
+This one we missed.

 Downed trees catch fire also, under some conditions.
 Too many of them make the burns difficult; putting them out wastes time; there are too few people to get as much burning done as is good for nature.
 Public education should make some of these problems easier over time.